avivihadar/avivihadar.github.io/_pages/others.md

 {% include base_path %}

-# Covid19 and the labor market
+# Two figures
-## Evidence from Israel
+## Covid19 and the labor market, Israel

 [comment]: <> (In the early months of the Coronavirus pandemic, where no real-time labor market data were available, Tslil Aloni and I planted the seeds for a long-term collaboration with the Israeli job board .)